-You’re traveling on the train with your child.
+You’re travelling on the train with your child.
 You take out your phone to check your messages.
 You’re waiting for your food to arrive at the restaurant with your family.
 And your husband takes out his phone to check his email.

-Smart phones have crept into many aspects of our lives, whether we have consciously allowed it or not.
+Smartphones have crept into many aspects of our lives, whether we have consciously allowed it or not.
 You might think that your occasional “quick glances” at your phone could not possibly have any impact on your child, but over time, these do add up.

 1. Compromised Safety and Sense of Security

 It is a common sight to see parents at public places such as neighbourhood playgrounds staring at their phones instead of supervising their young children at play.
 Some parents spend extended minutes staring at their devices and only look up for 1-2 seconds to check on their children, before returning their gazes to their devices.
 This inevitably compromises on the safety of young children under their supervision.